 I really enjoyed the texture of these eye creams.
 They are silky, applying without tackiness or greasiness and absorbing quickly.
 They are both lightweight and hydrating, a combination I love in eye products.
 They’re also loaded with ingredients to prevent premature ageing.
 I believe they would be suitable for all skin types.

-The gold shimmer of the luminous version is very pretty, particularly reflected against natural light.
-However, since makeup covers the golden glow, it’s only practical and effective for those that don’t wear it.
+The gold shimmer of the luminous version is very pretty, particularly reflected against natural light, however, only noticeable on makeup free days.

 |Light, fast absorbing without residue||Not optimum, albeit elegant packaging|